 Conditions on Consent

 It is very common for conditions to be attached to a licence.They often arise in situations where the Registrar has some concerns with an applicant or licensee, but they do not rise to the level of initiating or continuing with an administrative action.
-Such conditions may impose restrictions on conduct or simply reiterate obligations already mandated by the Social Work and Social Service Work Act, 1998, and it’s regulations.
-Conditions can be either imposed by the Registration Appeals Committee as outcome of a hearing, ordered as part of a resolution, or consented to by the applicant/licensee.
+Such conditions may impose restrictions on conduct or simply reiterate obligations already mandated by the Social Work and Social Service Work Act, 1998, and its regulations.
+Conditions can be either imposed by the Registration Appeals Committee as the outcome of a hearing, ordered as part of a resolution, or consented to by the applicant/licensee.

 Offences